 14. The 20th

 The delights of the 20th are endless, but perhaps not if you’re a tourist on your first visit to Paris.
 Plus you’re miles away from all the real action.
 Top tourist spot: The Pere Lachaise cemetery, pictured below, where Oscar Wilde and Edith Piaf were laid to rest.
+For the top graves to find, click here.

 13. The 14th